Child and father learn about LifeBoard

 No one should.

-It's very simple: At LifeBoard ApS, we have a vision to create the world's safest beaches.
+It's very simple: At LifeBoard, we have a vision to create the world's safest beaches.

 Our goal is to reduce the number of drowning accidents at LifeBoard deployments by 50%.
 We recognize the efforts of civilians in drowning prevention and provide education and equipment to increase beach safety.
 LifeBoard wants to be a front runner in the research, development and implementation of public lifesaving equipment.